sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ###### *Figure 2: A simple plot Created using the `Plots` package*

-To uninstall a package from our current environment, we can go to our environment's Julia REPL, and type the following:
+To uninstall a package from our current environment, we can go to our environment's Julia REPL and type the following:

 ##### **Code**
 ```Julia